 Getting your new home ready doesn’t have to be a challenge.
 Let’s go over how to get your life started in Springfield.

 Prior to moving into your home, you’ll want to get set up with the necessities: water, gas, electricity and internet.
 For Springfield residents, this process is a breeze.
-You can access City Utilities online and make them aware of your upcoming move.
+You can access Springfield, MO City Utilities online and make them aware of your upcoming move.
 Once you’ve set up your account, you can select your address and ensure your utilities are operating when you arrive.

-When it comes to internet service, there are several options to choose from, including AT&T, Mediacom, HughesNet and more.
+When it comes to internet providers in Springfield, Missouri, there are several options to choose from, including AT&T, Mediacom, HughesNet and more.
 Plus, gigabit internet is starting to sprout up via a partnership between City Utilities and HughesNet.
 Faster speeds await—perfect for anyone who’s now working from home!
 Each service provider will have a different coverage area, so make sure your home is in the provider’s service area.
 You’ll most likely need to be moved into your home to have internet set up, but you can still get the ball rolling.
 You should reach out to your internet service provider and set up an appointment in the first few days after you move in.
 If you’re interested in getting cable TV too, you might look into bundling internet and TV for a better deal.

 Now’s the time to get your move started—but what comes first?
 We suggest starting with the big stuff.
 Once you get your major appliances unloaded, it’s all downhill.
 After those items are in place, pick a room and go from there.
 When choosing which room to set up first, think of your preferences: